 Section 7.
 Bond Purchase Contract; Sale of Refunding Bonds.
-The form of proposed Bond Purchase Contract is hereby approved and adopted as the contract for purchase and sale of the Refunding Bonds in substantially the form on file with the Secretary of the Board, and the Authorized District Representative is hereby authorized and directed to execute and deliver an instrument in substantially said form, completed with terms as the Authorized District Representative shall have agreed to in accordance with this Resolution, and with such other changes therein as the Authorized District Representative may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof; provided that (i) the total net interest cost to maturity on the Refunding Bonds plus the aggregate principal amount of the Refunding Bonds; (ii) the present value of the debt service savings with respect to the Prior Bonds; shall be at least 3% of the aggregate principal amount of such Prior Bonds; (iii) the underwriters' discount shall not exceed 0.5% of the aggregate principal amount of the Refunding Bonds; and (iv) the Refunding Bonds shall otherwise conform to the limitations specified herein and imposed by the general laws of the State.
+The form of proposed Bond Purchase Contract is hereby approved and adopted as the contract for purchase and sale of the Refunding Bonds in substantially the form on file with the Secretary of the Board, and the Authorized District Representative is hereby authorized and directed to execute and deliver an instrument in substantially said form to Citigroup Global Markets Inc., the Underwriter for the transaction, completed with terms as the Authorized District Representative shall have agreed to in accordance with this Resolution, and with such other changes therein as the Authorized District Representative may require or approve, such approval to be conclusively evidenced by the execution and delivery thereof; provided that (i) the total net interest cost to maturity on the Refunding Bonds plus the aggregate principal amount of the Refunding Bonds shall be less than the total net interest cost to maturity on the Prior Bonds plus the aggregate principal amount of the Prior Bonds; (ii) the present value of the debt service savings with respect to the Prior Bonds shall be at least 3% of the aggregate principal amount of such Prior Bonds; (iii) the underwriter's discount shall not exceed 0.70% of the aggregate principal amount of the Refunding Bonds; and (iv) the Refunding Bonds shall otherwise conform to the limitations specified herein and imposed by the general laws of the State.

 Section 8.
 Request for Necessary County Actions. (a) The Board of Supervisors, the Director of Finance, and other officials of the County, are hereby requested to take and authorize such actions as may be necessary pursuant to law to provide for the levy and collection of a property tax on all taxable property of the District sufficient to provide for payment of all principal of, redemption premium, if any, and interest on the Refunding Bonds as the same shall become due and payable, and to apply moneys in the District's Interest and Sinking Fund as necessary to the payment of the Refunding Bonds, pursuant to the Paying Agent Agreement, and to the payment of any Prior Bonds which are to remain outstanding, pursuant to the respective paying agent agreement under which such bonds were issued.
-The Secretary of the Board is hereby authorized and directed to deliver certified copies of this Resolution to the Clerk of the

-Board of Supervisors of the County and the Director of Finance of the County.
+The Secretary of the Board is hereby authorized and directed to deliver certified copies of this Resolution to the Clerk of the Board of Supervisors of the County and the Director of Finance.
 The Board hereby agrees to reimburse the County for any costs associated with the levy and collection of said tax, upon such documentation of said costs as the District shall reasonably request.